SMPTE timecode: Drop-frame timecode

+Bit 10 of the SMPTE timecode frame is designated the Drop Frame Flag, and when set indicates that the timecode should obey the drop frame rules.

 Color framing and timecode

-A color framing bit is often used to indicate field 1 of the color frame so that editing equipment can make sure to edit only on appropriate color frame sequence boundaries in order to prevent picture corruption.
+Bit 11 of the SMPTE timecode frame was designated as the Color Frame Flag, which can be used to indicate that the timecode was aligned with the material's color frame sequence so that analog composite video editing equipment could make sure to edit only on appropriate color frame sequence boundaries in order to prevent picture corruption.
+Specific definitions of this timing relationship were defined for both NTSC and PAL colour standards.

+With the advent of digital timebase correctors, the composite video subcarrier could be regenerated at any phase relationship and color frame sequence mismatch ceased to be an obstacle to editing.
+The introduction of digital video removed the subcarrier entirely, eliminating the concept of a color frame sequence in video, rendering the Color Frame Flag obsolete and making it only of historical interest for archive material.

 Studio operations and master clocks

 In television studio operations, longitudinal timecode is generated by the studio master sync generator and distributed from a central point.
 Central sync generators usually derive their timing from an atomic clock, using either network time or GPS.
 Studios usually operate multiple clocks and automatically switch over if one fails.

 Music production

 Longitudinal SMPTE timecode is widely used to synchronize music.
 A frame rate of 30 frame/s is often used for audio in America, Japan, and other countries that rely on a 60 Hz mains frequency and used the NTSC television standard.
 The European Broadcasting Union standard frame rate of 25 frame/s is used throughout Europe, Australia and wherever the mains frequency is 50 Hz and the PAL or SECAM analog television standards were used.